The Burden In My Life

 In a success minded society, we move relentlessly.
 We are focused on success and goal achievement.
 The problem is that we lose sight of the journey and seem to lose the importance of taking time to smell the roses.
 Could you imagine looking at a magnificent rainbow and complaining that one of the colors wasn’t perfect?
 That would absolutely crazy, would also be ruining the magnificence of the moment.
 Truthfully, that is exactly what we do when we judge ourselves for what we consider imperfect.
 We forget that as humans we are part of nature, so it makes sense that we could and should embrace being part of the natural state of life, which is literally imperfection!

 Far too many people have an unrealistic and unhealthy drive or demand on themselves to be perfect.
 I’ll let you in on a little secret – the pursuit of perfection is really a disguise for an insecurity.
 You may not even realize you have one, but if you ever feel like “I’m not good enough”.
-This alone is a clear indicator that we have judged ourselves.
+This alone is a clear indicator that we have judged ourselves, hence the burden.

 Most likely, we are striving to compensate for a sense of inadequacy.
 People who want to be perfect usually have an exaggerated sense of their own shortcomings.
 Those of us that fit that mold, typically received messages earlier in life that we weren’t good enough.
 We are acutely sensitive to the judgments of others.. and interestingly enough, these judgments are most often imagined.